andynzeka-organization/eks-aws-terraform-platform/README.md

   - `apps/platform`: Argocd, Grafana, Prometheus in one stack
   - `apps/argocd`, `apps/grafana`, `apps/prometheus`: separate stacks

-To deploy an app stack, change into the directory and run Terraform there after the cluster is ready (kubeconfig configured).
+To deploy an app stack individually, change into the directory and run Terraform there after the cluster is ready (kubeconfig configured).
 For example:
-- `cd apps/prometheus`
+- `cd apps/argocd | apps/grafana | apps/prometheus`
-- Update `providers.tf` remote state block or pass `-var cluster_name=...`
 - `terraform init`
 - `terraform apply`

-By default the Prometheus module uses `ClusterIP` Services.
-To expose via NLB, set `server_service_type = "LoadBalancer"` and provide the appropriate AWS LB annotations.
+Notes:
+- Grafana and Prometheus are installed as `ClusterIP` Services.
+They are exposed through one external ALB Ingress at `/grafana` and `/prometheus`.
+- Argo CD is installed as `LoadBalancer` by default (NLB).
+You can switch it to Ingress as well if you prefer a single ALB for everything.

 ## How It Works

 - The VPC module creates a VPC and per‑AZ public/private subnets, tags subnets for ELB/ILB usage and (optionally) cluster discovery, sets up IGW/NAT, and associates routes.
 - The EKS module creates IAM roles, the EKS control plane, OIDC provider, and a managed node group.
 Worker instances inherit the `Name` tag via a launch template.
 - A helper in the EKS module updates your kubeconfig and waits for API readiness so subsequent Helm deployments can succeed.
+- The platform stack creates a Kubernetes Ingress (class `alb`) that routes a single external ALB to two Services using paths:
+  - `/grafana` → `Service grafana:80` (Grafana configured with `grafana.ini` to serve from sub‑path)
+  - `/prometheus` → `Service prometheus-server:80` (Prometheus configured with `server.prefixURL`)

+ALB Controller
+- Ensure the AWS Load Balancer Controller is installed in the cluster so Ingress resources provision an ALB.
+- This repo includes `modules/system/alb-controller` you can consume from your own stack.
+It requires:
+  - Cluster name, region, VPC ID
+  - IRSA role for the controller service account

+## Storage & Alertmanager

+- For training/lab use, Alertmanager persistence is disabled and Alertmanager itself is turned off by default to avoid PVC scheduling issues on clusters without storage.
+- To enable Alertmanager with storage:
+  1. Install the EBS CSI driver (either EKS addon or the Helm module under `modules/system/ebs-csi`).
+  2. Create a default `gp3` StorageClass (provisioner: `ebs.csi.aws.com`).
+  3. Re‑enable Alertmanager in the Prometheus module and (optionally) enable persistence.

 ## Destroy